vegaprotocol/documentation/versioned_docs/version-v0.75/releases/overview.md

 ## Release version 0.75.8 patch | 2024-05-23
 This version was released by the validators to mainnet on 23 May 2024.

 This patch release resolves an issue where a snapshot of price monitoring price ranges was not sorted deterministically.
 This was fixed by using the existing price range component in the sorting order, such that if two entries have equal bounds they will be sorted by their "range" component.
-You can see the change by comparing the [versions ↗](https://github.com/vegaprotocol/vega/compare/v0.75.8...v0.75.8-fix.1).
+This was completed in [release 0.75.8-fix.1 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.75.8-fix.1).

 ## Release version 0.75.8 | 2024-04-04
 This version was released by the validators to mainnet on 04 April 2024.